tourkaman/PDC-support-web/documents/basics/glossary.rst

 .. glossary::

    cluster
-     TODO
+     Computer cluster is in the broad sense terminology for a supercomputer, consisting of a set of connected computers working together so that they can be viewed as a single system.
+Currently PDC have two clusters, **Tegner** and **Beskow**.

    node
-     TODO
+     Nodes are component of a cluster and analogus to computer we use everyday.
+A supercomputer consist of a number of nodes that perform computations and runs its own instance of an operating system. <A bit of -N explanation here?>

    processor
-     TODO
+     component of each node.
+Each node have a number of processors that is analogus to the CPU(Central processing unit) in a personal computer.

    core
-     TODO
+     component of each processor.
+The actual computing entities. <A bit of MPI/ OpenMP flag explanation here>

    Time Allocation
-     TODO
+     Time Allocation is the technical term for "Project" that users need to be a part of to use the supercomputer.
+Time allocation contains information about the project and how much resources the project have been allocated.
+There are different types of time allocation depending on how one applied for one, but for runtime instruction there is no difference.

    CAC
      CAC or Charge Account Category is a deprecated term referring to allocations for a project.
-It is now replaced by Time Allocation
+It is now replaced by Time Allocation.

    node-hours
      TODO